john2x/generative-design-clojure/README.md

 reference (and progress :P).
 So if you're looking for mind-blowing Clojure code, you might want to look somewhere else.

-When I've finished porting all of them (or when I'm confident enough), I'll probably go through each one again and write more elegant versions of each.
+When I've finished porting all of them, or when I'm confident enough, I'll probably go through each one again and write more elegant versions of each.
 (But that will be a *long* ways off.)